Microsoft Azure Architect Technologies – Exam AZ-300

 Azure Application Gateway

+Please be aware: Microsoft have updated the Azure Portal experience for creating an Application Gateway.
+This lesson is planned for an update.
+The concepts taught in this lesson are still correct, and you may continue to use this lesson whilst the update is developed.
 The Azure Application Gateway is used for routing and distributing web application traffic.
 While the Load Balancer operates only at layer 4, the Application Gateway operates at layer 7.
 Operating at layer 7 allows the Application Gateway to provide more advanced web application specific features.
 URL path-based forwarding, SSL offload, and protection against web application vulnerabilities and threats are some good examples.
 In this lesson, we will configure the Application Gateway to forward web traffic to a web application that is hosted on a VM Scale Set.
 Additionally we will configure path-based fowarding to leverage an additional VM.

 Automated VM Deployments